Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Introduction

-Recently, many works have been proposed to address this problem.
-A popular approach is constructing a good intermediate representation, \textit{i.e.}, converting photos to edge maps \cite{yu2016sketch,song2017deep,liu2017deep,zhang2018generative} or translating sketches into the photo domain using generative models \cite{zhang2018generative}.
-Another widely adopted approach is learning a semi-heterogeneous network in an end-to-end manner \cite{shen2018zero,liu2017deep}.
-These approaches have one thing in common -- they all aim to find a feature space in which the gap between sketches and photos is minimized.
-Therefore, a loss function, e.g., semantic factorization loss \cite{liu2017deep} and semantic loss \cite{zhang2018generative}, that aims to minimize the domain discrepancy and intra-class distance is usually constructed.
+Recently, plenty of works have been proposed to address this problem.
+A popular approach is constructing an excellent intermediate representation, \textit{i.e.}, converting photos to edge maps\ \citep{yu2016sketch,song2017deep,liu2017deep,zhang2018generative} or translating sketches into the photo domain using generative models \citep{zhang2018generative}.
+Another widely adopted approach is learning a semi-heterogeneous network in an end-to-end manner\ \citep{shen2018zero,liu2017deep}.
+These approaches have either large computation consumption or redundant parameters.
+On the contrary, TC-net\ \citep{lin2019tc} uses a single CNN to process both sketches and photos.
+High retrieval accuracy is achieved with this scheme.
+However, vanilla CNN is domain-agnostic and thus can not fully utilize the prior knowledge about which domain the sample comes from.

-In this work, we argue that only minimizing the domain discrepancy and intra-class distance is not sufficient for achieving accurate SBIR.
-Even the distance (in a certain feature space) between samples from the same class is small, it is still possible that there exist irrelevant samples near the query sample, leading to poor retrieval results.
-Motivated by this intuition, we propose a novel loss function, named Euclidean Margin Softmax (EMS), that minimizes the intra-class distance and maximizes the inter-class distance simultaneously.
-We show that the EMS loss is able to yield highly accurate retrieval results, which surpass all existing algorithms by a large margin.

-Further, to accompany the proposed loss function, we introduce a conditional neural network architecture, that could incorporate our prior knowledge about which domain the sample comes from.
-Specifically, our base network is the ResNeXt model \cite{xie2017aggregated} with Squeeze and Excitation (SE) module \cite{hu2017squeeze}, since it not only has high representation power but also enables us to encode the conditional information conveniently.
-In each SE module, the convolutional features are firstly squeezed into a low dimensional embedding by an encoder network, then they are decoded to generate a channel-wise attention vector, which is applied to the original feature maps.
-Based on the SE module, we can simply append one binary code, which indicates which domain the sample comes from, to the low dimensional embedding.
-Through extensive experiments, we show that this change is simple yet highly effective.
+Therefore, we propose a Domain-Aware Squeeze-and-Excitation (DASE) network, which can embed sketches and photos respectively according to their domain with a negligible increase of computation and parameter.
+This function is achieved via DASE module.
+In vanilla SE module\ \citep{hu2017squeeze}, the convolutional features are firstly squeezed into a low dimensional embedding by an encoder network, and then they are decoded to generate a channel-wise attention vector which is applied to the original feature maps.
+In DASE module, we simply append one binary-value code that indicates which domain the sample comes from, to the low dimensional embedding.
+With this modification, DASE module can emphasize different channels according to the domain knowledge.
+Extensive experiments prove that this change is simple yet highly effective.